allan-stewart/personal-website/src/pages/speaking.md

 I cover what mob programming is and many of the benefits it provides.

 ## Levels of Abstraction and the Single Responsibility Principle
+Writing code is inherently an exercise in abstraction.
 How can a better understanding of abstractions help us follow the single responsibility principle and write better code?
 Can these concepts be applied outside of code at the library or service level?